Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Conclusion

 In this work, single-layer assemblies of colloidal particles (2D structures) were investigated with the aim of developing a method for identifying such assemblies based on image analysis.
 To solve this problem, two approaches were considered: image analysis using a modified thresholding method with the OpenCV library and a machine learning method using the YOLOv8 model.

 A distinctive feature of the developed modified thresholding method is the automatic selection of the binarization type based on the circularity parameter calculated for each particle using the Watershed algorithm.
 The neighborhood and types of assemblies are determined from the coordinates of the centers of the detected particles.
 The image thresholding method, as applied in this study, demonstrated the necessity of preliminary manual image processing to achieve more accurate results.
 It was established that the presence of noise, artifacts, and other distortions in the original images leads to erroneous identification of some particles, which significantly affects the quality of the analysis.
 To mitigate this problem, preliminary cleaning of images from extraneous elements that can distort the data is required.
-Furthermore, the thresholding method showed an accuracy of approximately 68\%, which is directly related to the performance of the Watershed algorithm in identifying individual particles within assemblies.
+Furthermore, the thresholding method showed an accuracy of approximately 67\%, which is directly related to the performance of the Watershed algorithm in identifying individual particles within assemblies.
 Despite its effectiveness, the Watershed algorithm has a certain margin of error in determining particle boundaries.
 This leads to inaccuracies in measuring the distances between them, which, in turn, affects the correctness of determining assembly categories.
+Of course, by manually tuning parameters for each specific image, even higher accuracy can be achieved.
+However, in the current work, we focused on full automation, which is crucial when processing a large number of images.

 The best results were demonstrated by the machine learning method, specifically using the YOLOv8-Seg model for identifying colloidal assemblies (97\% accuracy).
 This approach showed high effectiveness, providing precise recognition of assemblies even in images with high noise levels.
 It can be hypothesized that the quality of particle identification depends on the surface concentration (a decrease in identification accuracy is observed in areas of high particle density).
 It is also worth mentioning that particles located at the image borders and partially cropped by the frame edge pose a challenge for correct cluster determination.
 Due to incomplete visual information (e.g., distorted geometry), the segmentation algorithm either fails to identify such objects as individual particles or misclassifies them into another configuration.
 This leads to identification inaccuracies.
 These observations provide a foundation for further research in this direction.
 Despite all this, the YOLOv8-Seg model has proven to be a powerful tool for automating the analysis process, which is particularly important when working with large datasets.
 Thus, the research results confirm the promise of using machine learning methods for colloidal assembly identification tasks.
 The software modules we developed and the trained model are integrated into ISANM and are freely available, which will subsequently enable researchers to develop more advanced algorithms and perform comparisons with our results (\href{https://isanm.space/}{https://isanm.space/})~\cite{Khusainova2025}.